jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 OR

-- Make one (1) request and offer 10 points for it.
+- Make 10 requests for one (1) article.

 Finally, if you need more points, you can always upload articles others have requested.
 You can check the list of requested articles in the _request channel_.

 <img src="./nexus_pool_request.png" alt="Favicon" width="400">
 <figcaption>Figure 9.
 Telegram channel containing the pool of requests made by users.</figcaption>

-### STC Website
+### (Nexus) STC Website

 If you don't have Telegram (and refuse to use it), you can still access the Nexus Database through their STC/Libstcc website.

 You can search for an article with their DOI, and if you see a globe emoji next to the result, it means the article is available.

 [Here would go the image of the website, but at the time of writing it was down.
+I tried again some months later and it didn't load.
 The bot on Telegram works though!]

 That said, I strongly recommend using the Telegram bots instead of the website.

-## Wosonhj / SmartQuantAi
+## Wosonhj / SmartQuantAi / Pidantuan

-If your article isn't on Sci-hub or Nexus databases, your best chance at obtaining the article you need is Wosonhj (also known as Smartquantai), which unlike previous alternatives, it works entirely as a forum.
+If your article isn't on Sci-hub or Nexus databases, your best chance at obtaining the article you need is Wosonhj (also known as Smartquantai, or Pidantuan), which unlike previous alternatives, it works entirely as a forum.

-Here, you always make a public request for an article in exchange for points.
+Here, you **always** make a public request for an article in exchange for points.
 You get these points by:

 - Creating an account: 50 points
 - Logging in daily: 20 points / day
 - Completing requests of other users

 <img src="./smartquantai_instructions_account_creation.png" alt="Favicon">
 <figcaption> Figure 10.
-Account creation process for Wosonhj / SmartQuantAi </figcaption>
+Account creation process for Wosonhj / SmartQuantAi / Pidantuan </figcaption>

 Requesting an article typically costs (a minimum of) 10 points.

 More often than not, in my experience, a good Samaritan will share the PDF file within minutes (or seconds!) of making a request.
+Making it a very efficient method to obtain articles if you invest the few minutes it takes to understand the platform.

 <img src="./hulk_with_full_access_to_all_scientific_articles_shares_a_pdf_with_little_guy.png" alt="Favicon">
 <figcaption> Figure 11.
-User from Wosonhj / SmartQuantAi shares a pdf with someone that does not have access to a paywalled scientific article. </figcaption>
+User from Wosonhj / SmartQuantAi / Pidantuan shares a pdf with someone that does not have access to a paywalled scientific article. </figcaption>

 ### Forum Request